smithrockmaker/Barca22/_sources/journal/Bruce.md

 ![Roman Blocks](../imagesBarca22/RomanBlocks.jpg)

 A lovely hidden Placa (Plaça de Sant Felip Neri) showing shrapnel damage on walls from time between World Wars when children hiding in church were killed by bombing (reminiscent of Ukraine (Ucrania in es) as Oliver noted).
+Sant Felip Neri was apparently a man with such a big heart that it was difficult to hold in which is why his hands are over his chest holding his heart in.
+The heart is also the symbol over the doorway.
+Lovely bit of lore.

 ![Plaça de Sant Felip Neri](../imagesBarca22/PlacaNeri.jpg)